Director of Business Services, Assurity Consulting

 The powder was labelled as ‘almond mix powder’ and sold to a restaurant in Southend by Sims Enterprises Ltd. Fortunately for consumers who suffer from peanut allergies, a Food Standards Agency sampling programme was being carried out in the area by Environmental Health Officers (EHOs) from Southend-on-Sea Borough Council.
 The EHO’s purchased a ‘peanut free’ Chicken Passanda from the restaurant and sent it for analysis, where it was identified that the nut content was predominately from peanuts rather than almonds.
-The restaurant were completely unaware that the ‘almond mix powder’ actually contained peanuts, so could not have prevented a customer with a known peanut allergy from consuming the food resulting in a potentially life threatening outcome.
+The restaurant was completely unaware that the ‘almond mix powder’ actually contained peanuts, so could not have prevented a customer with a known peanut allergy from consuming the food resulting in a potentially life-threatening outcome.

 So how can you prevent this situation arising in your food business?

-It is not practical for a food business to sample all their deliveries, however you can protect yourself by:
+It is not practical for a food business to sample all their deliveries, however, you can protect yourself by:

 - Making sure your supplies are from a reputable source;

 - Producing a list of approved suppliers that have been checked for good food safety practices; and

 - Having adequate controls in place to check and record food deliveries meet a set of agreed standards such as long a shelf life, correct temperatures and no damage to the packaging.